 In 1955, Deborah "Debbie" Nelson, Eminem's mother, was born.

-In 1984, Michael Jackson's hair caught fire during the filming of a commercial, an event that was later parodied in Eminem's "Just Lose It" music video in 2004.
+In 1984, Michael Jackson's hair caught fire during the filming of a commercial.
+This incident was later parodied in Eminem's "Just Lose It" music video, sparking controversy in 2004.

-In 1986, Eminem's mother had a son named Nathan "Nate" Kane Samara.
+In 1986, Eminem's mother had a son named Nathan "Nate" Kane Samara with her then-boyfriend Fred Samara.

-In 1987, Debbie allowed Kimberly Anne "Kim" Scott to stay at their home.
+In 1987, Debbie allowed runaway Kimberly Anne "Kim" Scott to stay at their home.

-In 1988, Eminem, then known as MC Double M, formed his first group, New Jacks, and made a self-titled demo tape with DJ Butter Fingers.
+In 1988, Eminem, using the stage name MC Double M, formed his first group, New Jacks, and created a self-titled demo tape with DJ Butter Fingers.

 In 1989, New Jacks joined Bassmint Productions.

-Following his uncle, Ronnie Polkingharn's suicide in 1991, Eminem stopped speaking publicly for days and did not attend his funeral.
+In 1991, following the suicide of his uncle, Ronnie Polkingharn, Eminem stopped speaking publicly for days and did not attend his funeral.

 On December 25, 1995, Eminem's only biological child, Hailie Jade, was born.